mozilla/bleach/docs/index.rst

 Bleach's ``linkify`` function is highly configurable and can be used to find, edit, and filter links most other auto-linkers can't.

-The version of bleach on GitHub_ is the always the most up-to-date and the ``master`` branch should always work.
+The version of bleach on GitHub_ is always the most up-to-date and the ``master`` branch should always work.

 .. warn::